jcjollant/gakneeboard/README.md

 * Change favicon

 # Done
+## 4/21/2024
+* I want a flexible solution to fly to KBVS or Seattle Skyline
 ## 4/20/2024
 * Rearrange layout for optimal print on half letter format.
 Consider 2x2x3 layout to display 12 airports
 * Add all airports for a full route to KBVS and KELN : KAWO, KELN, KESW